mratsim/weave/weave/cross_thread_com/channels_mpsc.md

 So the queue has been retired from the codebase for an another MPSC intrusive lockless queue with batching support for both the producers and the consumer.
 The dummy node is instead fixed in the front of the queue.
 In naive testing, consumer batching can improve performance by 50%.

+### v3

+The v2 channel main issue is the need for a spinlock after a failed compare-and-swap of the consumer.
+This compare-and-swap is costly but the spinlock is worse as in case of high producer contention, the consumer might be deprioritized due to the `cpuRelax()`.

+With Weave now featuring being an beackground executor service, this is problematic when interfacing with foreign threads if several of them keep hammering the queue with jobs.

 ## References